digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 --------------------------------------

-Whenever a contract is fetched or exercised, a template version is selected using rules detailed in the next section.
+Whenever a contract is fetched or exercised, a template version is selected according to a set of rules detailed below .
 We call this template the target template.

 The contract is then transformed into a value that fits the type of the target template.
 Then, its metadata (signatories, observers, key, maintainers) is recomputed using the code of the target template and compared against the existing metadata stored on the ledger: it is not allowed to change.